Cracko298/ISZ-ID-Generator/README.md

 # FAQs:
 ***How Many ID's Are Correct?***

 - *For every 100K ID's generated.
-Only ~391 ID's are actually connected to Players.*
+Only ~391 ID's are actually possible for Players to recieve.*

 ***Why does this Script make the file so big?***